stuttgart-things/blog/renovate-with-renovate.md

 ## Local / Testing

 With the `dry-run` option Renovate runs only locally without creating Merge Requests.
-If the LOG_LEVEL is set to debug, the detected dependencies are displayed in the console.
+If the LOG_LEVEL is set to `debug`, the detected dependencies are displayed in the console.

 ```json
 # config.json